-19.17A Revision Detail - 2019 - December
+19.18A Revision Detail - 2019 - December

-Category Clause Number (at time of update) Details 2 - Editing and rearrangement 1 1 Introduction Update Revisions Message 2 - Editing and rearrangement 2.1 2.1 Definitions Revised definition of "Load Spreading Washer", added a new item "Profiled Washer", added definition for "Finial", minor grammatical fixes.
+Category Clause Number (at time of update) Clause (As of current publication) Details 2 - Editing and rearrangement 1 1 Introduction Update Revisions Message 2 - Editing and rearrangement 2.1 2.1 Definitions Revised definition of "Load Spreading Washer", added a new item "Profiled Washer", added definition for "Finial", minor grammatical fixes.
 2 - Editing and rearrangement 5 5 Roof Drainage The entire Roof Drainage-clause had been revised.
 1 - Minor Errata 5.1 5.1 NZBC: Clause E1 - Surface Water Formatting 4 - Clause Inserted 5.4 Gutters New clause.
 4 - Clause Inserted 5.4.1 External Gutters (Spouting) New clause.
 2 - Editing and rearrangement 5.5.5 5.4.4 Concealed Fascia Gutters This clause had been completely revised and renamed.
 2 - Editing and rearrangement 5.5.4 5.4.5 Internal Gutters Clause completely revised.
 4 - Clause Inserted 5.4.5.1 Internal Gutter Design Features New clause.

-Category Clause (As of current publication) Details 2 - Editing and rearrangement 5.6 5.5 Valleys Valleys had been completely revised and divided into smaller, more specific, sections.
+Category Clause Number (at time of update) Clause (As of current publication) Details 2 - Editing and 5.6 5.5 Valleys Valleys had been completely revised and rearrangement - divided into smaller, more specific, sections.
 4 - Clause Inserted 5.5.1 Valley Fixing New clause.
 4 - Clause Inserted 5.5.2 Valley Design New clause.
 4 - Clause Inserted 5.4.3 Internal Corners New clause.
 2 - Editing and rearrangement 5.6.2 5.5.3 Bifurcated Valleys The clause had been revised.
 Valleys are now discussed in smaller, more specific, clauses.
-4 - Clause Inserted 5.5.5 Changing Angles in Valleys New clause.
-4 - Clause Inserted 5.5.6 Asymmetrical Valleys New clause.
-4 - Clause Inserted 7.1.3 Roof Drainage Capacity New clause.
-3 - Substantial change to 5.5.7 5.4.6 Secret Gutters Clause revised, for brevity and clarity. recommendation 1 4 - Clause 5.6 Rainwater Heads, New clause.
+4 - Clause 5.5.5 Changing Angles in New clause.
+Inserted Valleys 4 - Clause 5.5.6 Asymmetrical New clause.
+Inserted Valleys 4 - Clause 7.1.3 Roof Drainage New clause.
+Inserted Capacity 3 - Substantial change to 5.5.7 5.4.6 Secret Gutters Clause revised, for brevity and clarity. recommendation ı 4 - Clause 5.6 Rainwater Heads, New clause.
 Inserted Sumps, and Overflows 2 - Editing and rearrangement 5.8.1 5.6.1 Rainwater Heads Clause revised, now providing more information.
 2 - Editing and rearrangement 5.8 5.6.2 Sumps This clause has been revised.
 2 - Editing and rearrangement 5.8.2 5.6.3 Overflows Clause renamed, Outlets are now discussed under Outlets and Downpipes.
 4 - Clause Inserted 5.7 Outlets and Downpipes New clause.
 4 - Clause 5.7.1 Placement of New clause.
-Inserted Downpipes 4 - Clause 5.7.2 Capacity Table for New clause.
-Inserted Common Size Downpipes 2 - Editing and 5.5.1 5.4.2 Gutter Capacity Clause has been revised and edited. rearrangement Design 4 - Clause 5.4.2.2 Maximum Gutter New clause.
-Inserted Length 2 - Editing and rearrangement 5.5.2 5.4.2.3 Gutter Support Systems Clause revised.
+Inserted Downpipes 4 - Clause Inserted 5.7.2 Capacity Table for Common Size Downpipes New clause.
+2 - Editing and 5.5.1 5.4.2 Gutter Capacity Clause has been revised and edited. rearrangement Design 4 - Clause 5.4.2.2 Maximum Gutter New clause.
+Inserted Length 2 - Editing and rearrangement 5.5.2 5.4.2.3 Spouting Support Systems Clause revised.